The article explains the growing demand for US Dollars and how the US economy is benefitted from the Seigniorage

 The unlimited notes and coins issued under the minimum reserve system are called Fiat money.
 The cost of issuing fiat currencies is paltry compared to their face value.
 Since the fiat currencies are issued and underwritten by the concerned government which is in principle, answerable to its citizen get their value by dint of regulation or law.
 The note-issuing authorities issue an unlimited quantity of new currency notes under a minimum reserve system based on the demand for the notes from the public.

 The largest demand for US Dollars emanates from those countries where the local currency is not reliable.
-It is estimated from US Federal that more than half of its notes are now in overseas.
-The currency notes of US Dollars (US $ ) are accumulated in other countries through exports of goods and services from those countries or public buying them through money exchangers.
-If those notes issued by US authorities, on no occasion return back to the US, they signify that US economy is largely benefitted by way of seigniorage.
+It is estimated by US Federal that more than half of its notes are now overseas.
+The currency notes of US Dollars (US $ ) are accumulated in other countries through exports of goods and services from those countries or through public buying them through money exchangers.
+If those notes issued by US authorities, on no occasion return back to the US, they signify that the US economy is largely benefitted by way of seigniorage.